Electronic Payment System: Types and Advantages

 ECS Payments

-For bulk and repetitive payments like salary credit, interest payment, dividend payments from companies, etc., the RBI introduced the Electronic Clearing Service (ECS) credit scheme in the 1990s.
-This system enables payers to credit a specific amount directly into the payees account on a particular date.
-ECS enables recurring payments to banks, Mutual Fund companies, service providers, utility companies, etc. The bank collects payment from your account and passes it on to the relevant companies.
+For bulk and repetitive payments like salary credit, interest payment, and dividend payments from companies, the RBI introduced the Electronic Clearing Service (ECS) credit scheme in the 1990s.
+This system allows payers to credit a specific amount directly into the payees' accounts on a particular date.
+ECS facilitates recurring payments to banks, mutual fund companies, service providers, utility companies, and more.
+The bank collects the payment from your account and passes it on to the relevant companies.

 Electronic Fund Transfers: NEFT, RTGS, and IMPS